 - PhotoScan (aka Metashape) for a demonstration of the photogrammetric processing of digital images.
 (We will provide a licence key for a 30-day free trial)

-Some prior knowledge of these will be an advantage, but not essential to benefit from the course.
+Some prior knowledge of these will be an advantage, especially R Studio.
 The course materials include instructions on where to locate this software and how to install it.